ardanlabs/training-ai/notebook-to-production/portability/README.md

 3. Upload the image to a registry
 4. Deploy a Docker container, based on the image from the registry, to a cloud instance or on premise node

-## 3. Docker-ize an example Python application
+## 3. Docker-ize our pre-processing stage

 Let's say that we want to "Docker-ize" [example1/pre_process.py](example1/pre_process.py).
 This means that we want to create a *Docker image*.
 The Docker image will include our application and any library/package dependencies.
 Once built, we can then run this Docker image as a *Docker container* on any machine that is running the *Docker engine*.
 Regardless of the host OS or local configuration, this will buy us predictable behavior and portability.